Larry Di Ianni: Political history

-Di Ianni was first elected to Stoney Creek council in 1982, where he served for six terms until the amalgamation of the town into Hamilton.
-Following amalgamation, Di Ianni was elected to Hamilton City Council as councillor for Ward Ten, defeating former Stoney Creek deputy mayor Albert Marrone and town councillor Maria Pearson in a hotly contested race.
+Di Ianni was first elected to Stoney Creek Council in 1982, where he served for six terms until the amalgamation of the town into Hamilton.
+Following amalgamation, he was elected to Hamilton City Council as councillor for Ward Ten, defeating former Stoney Creek Deputy Mayor Albert Marrone and town Councillor Maria Pearson in a hotly contested race.
 Di Ianni served one term as a Hamilton councillor until November 2003.

 In early March 2003, Di Ianni was approached by members of the Ontario Liberals, including then-Premier Dalton McGuinty, in an effort to convince him to run provincially against Labour Minister Brad Clark.
 Di Ianni ultimately declined the offer, noting that he wished to focus on municipal issues.

-In the same month, sitting Hamilton mayor Bob Wade announced he would not seek re-election in the 2003 municipal election.
-On April 28, 2003, Di Ianni announced he would seek the office of mayor indicating that he believed Hamilton to be at a crossroads with regard to development.
-Di Ianni's main opponent in the race was former provincial NDP cabinet minister David Christopherson and the race focused considerably on the construction of the Red Hill Valley Parkway, of which Di Ianni was in favour and Christopherson was opposed.
+In the same month, sitting Hamilton Mayor Bob Wade announced he would not seek re-election in the 2003 municipal election.
+On April 28, 2003, Di Ianni announced he would seek the office of mayor, indicating that he believed Hamilton to be at a crossroads with regard to development.
+His main opponent in the race was former provincial NDP cabinet minister David Christopherson.
+The race focused considerably on the construction of the Red Hill Valley Parkway, of which Di Ianni was in favour and Christopherson was opposed.
 The candidates sparred frequently on the campaign trail, with Di Ianni promoting his municipal experience and support from the business community while Christopherson highlighted his time in cabinet and support from organized labour and progressive political organizations.
 On election night, Di Ianni defeated Christopherson by a margin of 52% to 39%.
-Speaking to reporters, Di Ianni noted he was immensely happy that the voters of Hamilton elected their first Italian-Canadian mayor by such a large margin.
+Speaking to reporters, Di Ianni noted he was happy that the voters of Hamilton had elected their first Italian-Canadian mayor by such a large margin.

 Di Ianni's term as mayor saw him attempt to enact his mayoral platform by addressing such issues as the completion of the Red Hill Expressway, business tax reduction, airport development, improving relations among the amalgamated municipalities, and obtaining additional social service funding from the more senior levels of government.

 In the 2008 federal election, Di Ianni was the Liberal candidate in the federal riding of Hamilton East—Stoney Creek, losing the race to incumbent MP Wayne Marston of the NDP by a margin of 6,464 votes.

 Di Ianni ran unsuccessfully for mayor of Hamilton in October 2010.